How to Properly Plan for a Landscape Project

 - Revisions and Final Meeting – After we’ve made the revisions, you’ll come back to the office, go over the plans once again and select your materials.
 We’ll present your price breakdown and if all is well, we will get your contract signed, you’ll put your deposit down, and we’re ready to roll.

 - Project Planning – Here comes the fun part and you’ll soon see exactly what we mean by details.
 Within 3 weeks after the contract signing, you’ll receive the detailed plans that include everything from HOA requirements and botanical names for all the plants we’ll be using.
 We won’t leave you guessing.
 We’ll also fill you in on the date work will start and end, per our specifications.

 - Construction Starts – Finally, we get started and our team hits the ground getting your land primed and installing the plants and features you asked for.
 Upon completion, not only do we walk you through all of the details, but you’ll also learn how to care for the landscape.
 You’ll make your final payment at this time.

 - Warranty Information – All of our projects come with a warranty on work done, which we’ll explain in detail (there’s that word again) and tell you how to submit a request, should you need to.

 - Sit Back and Bask in Your New Landscape – this is self-explanatory!

 Common Pitfalls to Avoid When Preparing for a Project

-There are several pitfalls that you need to avoid when preparing for your full landscape project.
+There are several pitfalls that you need to avoid when preparing for your full landscape project and hiring a company.

 Hiring the First Company You See Online or in the Phonebook